-Dynamic corporate social responsibility and sustainability programs are some of the best ways companies can improve their reputations and impact long-term success.
+Dynamic corporate social responsibility (CSR) and sustainability programs are among the best ways a company can improve its reputation and influence long-term success.
 The benefits to business that a good CSR or green program can bring are almost incalculable.
 With a strong effort in both of these increasingly important areas of business, companies can engage with and improve the lives of people in their communities, employees, stakeholders and the public at large.

-But creating a good CSR or green program has its challenges.
+Creating and executing good CSR or green programs can be challenging.
 Engaging with your community, organization and public audience in a consistent, respectful way is crucial, especially if your CSR program deals with a sensitive or politically charged topic.
-A good CSR strategy requires executing on a blueprint that integrates business goals with clear and focused communications.
+Likewise, a good CSR strategy requires executing on a blueprint that integrates business goals, CSR strategies as well as clear and focused communications.